piccolbo/autosig/README.rst

       return (x for x in iterable if function(x))

 Let's go through it step by step.
-First we defined 4 simple checking and conversion functions.
+First we defined 2 simple conversion functions.
 This is a good first step independent of ``autosig``.
 Next we create a signature object, with two parameters.
-These are intialized with objects that define the checking and conversion that needs to be done on those parameters, independent of which function is going to use that signature.
+These are intialized with objects that define the checking and conversion that needs to be done on those parameters, independent of which function is going to use that signature. ``check`` creates a function that uses its argument, a Callable or Iterable, to validate an argument.
 Finally, we repeat the definition of our three API function, attaching the signature just defined with a decorator and then skipping all the checking and conversion logic and going straight to the meat of the function!

 At the cost of a little more code we have gained a lot: